 The Doctor of Physical Therapy Program’s nationally accredited curriculum spans consecutive semesters over 31 months.
-Early in the program, the emphasis is on academic experiences that will expose you to theory and skills in the basic, clinical, and professional sciences—balanced with mentored clinical practice.
+Early in the program, the emphasis is on academic experiences that will expose you to theory and skills in the basic, clinical, and professional sciences.
+This is balanced with mentored clinical practice.

 After graduation, you’ll be eligible and qualified to sit for the licensing examination in any state.

 We’ve sequenced the curriculum to create an effective and efficient path for learning.
 All of the courses in a given semester are prerequisites for the courses that follow in the next semester.
 Some sequencing may change from year to year without notice.
 For detailed course descriptions, please view our catalog.